Social security contributions

 The tax liability is a percentage of the rateable value of the property that may vary depending on the type of the property (i.e. rural or urban) and the municipality where it is located.

-Rates can be fixed by each municipality, with a minimum and a maximum, which can be slightly increased if certain requirements are met:
+Rates can be fixed by each municipality, with a minimum and a maximum that can be slightly increased if certain requirements are met:

 ||Urban property (%)